tano-systems/meta-tanowrt/meta-tanowrt/README.md

   URI: <git://git.openembedded.org/bitbake>
   Branch: 1.36

+The current exact revisions of all listed dependencies are given in [manifests/tanowrt.xml](manifests/tanowrt.xml).

 ## License

 All metadata is MIT licensed unless otherwise stated.
 Source code included in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.